 If you’re looking to bring some non-traditional hair colors into the mix, you can’t go wrong with Manic Panic.
 The iconic punk-founded brand’s High Voltage hair dye is semi-permanent, formulated with a conditioning base to prevent damage during the dyeing process.
 The offering includes a whopping 50+ shades ranging from vibrant jewel tones to bold neons and pastels, so trust that there’s a color for everybody.
 “These are key for at-home colors,” says Schaudt.
 “They work best on already bleached blondes and can be the quick change you’re looking for with easy directions.”

-When it comes to any sort of at-home color treatment, maintaining the integrity of your hair is crucial.
+When it comes to any sort of at-home color, maintaining the integrity of your hair is crucial.
 With that in mind, we’re giving top honors to Schwarzkopf’s Keratin Color Intense Caring Color for its ability to strengthen the hair as it colors it.
 And, fine, also for the fact that it doesn’t smell terrible.
 We’re also big fans of Color & Co’s Custom Haircolor Kit, which gives you the ability to consult with a real hairstylist to create your own custom-blended shade.
 Plus, the personalized directions and all-inclusive kit make coloring your hair from home a way less daunting task.
 And while these don’t contain the most permanent form of dye, Overtone’s Coloring Conditioners are perfect for when you’re looking to take a new color for a test run.
-More importantly, they leave your strands much softer and healthier than they were pre-treatment.
+More importantly, they leave your strands much softer than they were before.

 What to Look for in At-Home Hair Color Kits